christophberger/docgo/README.md

 * `-inline`: Include the CSS into the HTML file.
 Does not work with `-bare`.
 * `-md`: Generate Markdown output rather than HTML.(2)
 * `-intro`: Only process the very first comment (which should be some intro text that can be read as-is).
-Comes handy with -md for generating a README.md.
+Together with -md this comes handy for easily generating a README.md from the source.

-(1) If -resdir is not given, goweave searches for "goweave/resources" first in the current dir, then in $HOME/config.
-If neither succeeds, it automatically installs the resource files into ./goweave/resources.
+(1) If -resdir is not given, goweave searches for `goweave/resources` first in the current dir, then in $HOME/config.
+If neither succeeds, it automatically installs the resource files into `./goweave/resources`.

-(2) If you generate a Markdown document instead of HTML, you need to provide your own CSS that matches the output of your Markdown renderer.
+(2) If you generate a Markdown document instead of HTML, you need to provide your own CSS that matches the output of your Markdown renderer.\

-Also ensure your Markdown renderer is able to process "```go" code fences correctly.
+Also ensure your Markdown renderer is able to process "```go" code fences correctly.\
 Side-by-side rendering of comments and code does not work in this mode unless you tweak your CSS and/or your markdown renderer accordingly.